Home » FAITH » 7 Simple Steps for Doing an Awesome Topical Bible Study

 C. With understanding (v17), by the Spirit (v18), in the name of Jesus (20)

 There is no one right way to do this.
 You might want to make a list of answers to each question.
 You might want to write a paragraph for each question.
 You might want to synthesize an answer that combines elements from several questions.
-The main point is to look at your answers all together to the complete view of what the Word teaches on the topic you chose.
+The main point is to look at all of your answers to get a complete perspective of what the Word teaches on the topic you chose.

 It is easy to skip this step, to be satisfied with satisfying your curiosity about a topic.
 But if you do that you are robbing yourself of the life-changing power of the Word.
-We should never study with Word without making a deliberate plan for changing our lives to match what we learned.
+You should never study with Word without making a deliberate plan for changing your life to match what you learned.
+Preaching to myself here!

 In the study I recently did on God’s will, I had two applications: one was to be in the Word daily, so I could renew my mind.
 I always read a devotional, but I don’t always make time for reading the Word.
 No excuses, just hard truth – I don’t make the time.
-The second application was to manage my time better, so I could get everything done.
+The second application was to manage my time better, so I could get everything done that was part of God’s plan for me.
+And that means making some hard choices about what I spend my time on – or don’t.

 Topical Studies – Choices, Choices!!

 Deciding what to study may be the hardest part of a topical study – there are so many good choices.
-To help get you started, here’s a partial list of topics.
+Here are a few more choices to get you thinking.

 AbideMight